ngdangkietswe/ngdangkietswe/README.md

-_**Experience is not what happens to a man.
-It is what a man does with what happens to him.**_
+_**Nothing in life is to be feared, it is only to be understood.
+Now is the time to understand more, so that we may fear less.**_

-Aldous Huxley
+Marie Curie